subsurface/subsurface/CODINGSTYLE.md

-* there is a strong preference for lower case file names; sometimes conventions or outside requirements make camelCase filenames the better (or only) choice, but absent such an outside reason all file names should be lower case
+* there is a strong preference for lower case file names; sometimes conventions or outside requirements make camelCase filenames the better (or only) choice, but absent such an outside reason all file names should be lower case This rule applies to new file names, existing file names should not be changed without a reason.

 * cpp/h file names should be identical to the class name but in lower case